Bhargavi84/yoga-emporium/README.md

 * If you add an product, Bag icon color changes to blue, Message appears on top right corner saying that "the product is added to your bag".
 Then Secure checkout  option will be on the display where you can click that and go to checkout page.
 * In checkout page will display the grand total of the products added and you can adjust the quantity of the bag manually typing number or num stepper and click on add to bag button.
 * Secure checkout button will route to the Confirm order form (consists of card details cvv and expiry date) and a confirm order button will route to the order history page and confirmation email sent message pop-up is displayed.
-* Order History Page also has a button to go back "Now checkout the latest deals" and it routes to the Products page.
+* Order History Page also has a button to go back "Now checkout the latest deals" and it route to the Products page.

 ### All products
 * All products nav item has 4 dropdowns :-